N-E-E/personal-web-not-pure-poole-/about.md

 - It's a challenging experience for me but I enjoy and benefit a lot in the experience!
 - In the beginning, I read some papers in LLM system optimization and acceleration, especially the acceleration techniques in attention mechanism.(sparsity, checkpoint, quantization, pruning and so on)
 - Discussing with Ph.D.graduate Yu Huang.
 Searching and reading papers in transformer(mainly in attention mechanism) optimization with Graph methods.
 The key target is to solve the memory bound problem(increase FLOPS/BytesAccess).
 Inspired by order invariance of transformer and the similaration between graph and image, we propose "Img2Graph" and "Reorder" operations.
 An image can be transform to a graph, and then a "Reorder Operation" can be used to reorder the image patches from a graph, making similar patches stay together after the flatten operation in ViT.
 That is simple to make use of differentiated sparsity/quantization in matrix multiplication in the following progress.
-- Do some experiments to verify ideas, and discuss with Mr.Huang.
+- Do some experiments to verify ideas, and discuss with Yu Huang.

 ## other projects
 [A Five-Stage Pipeline Risc-V CPU](./_posts/2023-10-10-Riscv-CPU.md)